apphp/ai-with-php-book/README.md

 ## **Installation**

-To install Project Title, follow these steps:
+To install AI with PHP, follow these steps:

 1. Clone the repository: **`git clone https://github.com/username/project-title.git`**
 2. Navigate to the project directory: **`cd ai-with-php-book`**